 Tipping- It’s normal to leave around 10-15% of your bill as a tip after eating a meal in a restaurant.
 A tip for a barman is always appreciated (and can get you access to some hidden whiskies!)
 Tips for cab drivers and other services are also appreciated.

-Shops– Neither Northern Ireland or Southern Ireland are particularly expensive in terms of food or goods- it's about on par with the rest of the UK and you'll see many of the same shops, especially in Northern Ireland.
+Shops– Neither Northern Ireland or the Republic of Ireland are particularly expensive in terms of food or goods- it’s about on par with the rest of the UK and you’ll see many of the same shops, especially in Northern Ireland.
 Tesco and Lidl are common.

 Northern Ireland follows the UK, so shops are often open 10-4pm on Sundays and close between 5pm-7pm during the week.